An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

-and associated with the graph in Figure \ref{fig:amyl}(a) is not identified under the FFRCISTGs associated with any of the three graphs in Figure \ref{fig:anomlpath}(a), (b) and (c).
-This is because all three of these graphs are compatible with the NPSEM in Figure \ref{fig:amyl}(a) under which, by recursive substitution, we have the following equality

-as random variables.
-But the counterfactual $Y(a_1,L(a_1),M(a_0,L(a_0)))$, since it involves $L(a_0)$ {\it and} $L(a_1)$, does {\it not} correspond to an intervention on $n$ and $o$ under any of the expanded graphs in Figure \ref{fig:anomlpath}(a), (b) or (c).
+and associated with the graph in Figure \ref{fig:amyl}(a) is not identified under the FFRCISTGs associated with any of the three graphs in Figures~\ref{fig:anomlpath}~(a), (b) and (c).
+This is because all three of these graphs are compatible with the NPSEM in Figure~\ref{fig:amyl}~(a) under which, by recursive substitution, we have the following equality $Y(a_1,M(a_0)) = Y(a_1,L(a_1),M(a_0,L(a_0)))$, as random variables.
+But the counterfactual $Y(a_1,L(a_1),M(a_0,L(a_0)))$, since it involves $L(a_0)$ {\it and} $L(a_1)$, does {\it not} correspond to an intervention on $n$ and $o$ under any of the expanded graphs in Figures~\ref{fig:anomlpath}~(a), (b) or (c).
 Similarly, $Y(a_0,M(a_1))$ is not identified under any of these graphs.
-These results follow from the fact that $L$ is a recanting witness for $A$ in Figure \ref{fig:amyl}(a).
+These results follow from the fact that $L$ is a recanting witness for $A$ in Figure~\ref{fig:amyl}~(a).

-In the following section, we define path specific effect associated with the NPSEM model.
-We show that the two identified nested cross-world counterfactuals are identified path-specific effects under the NPSEM-IE for the graph in Figure \ref{fig:amyl}(a).
+In the following section, we define path specific effects associated with the NPSEM model.
+We show that the two identified nested cross-world counterfactuals are identified path-specific effects under the NPSEM-IE for the graph in Figure~\ref{fig:amyl}~(a).
 In particular, $E[Y(a=1,L(a=0),M(a=0))]$ is the path-specific effect associated with the path $A \to Y$ and $E[Y(a=1,L(a=1),M(a=0,L(a=1)))]$ is the path-specific effect associated with the paths $A \to Y$, $A \to L \to Y$, and $A \to L \to M \to Y$.
-Thus, for Pearl, identification of these nested cross-world counterfactuals associated with Figure \ref{fig:amyl}(a) follows from the assumption that the distribution of the counterfactuals obeys the NPSEM-IE model associated with the graph in Figure \ref{fig:amyl}(a).
+Thus, for Pearl, identification of these nested cross-world counterfactuals associated with Figure~\ref{fig:amyl}~(a) follows from the assumption that the distribution of the counterfactuals obeys the NPSEM-IE model associated with the graph in Figure~\ref{fig:amyl}~(a).
 In contrast, the identification of these cross-world counterfactuals under an FFRCISTG model follows from two different extensions of Pearl's original story: the first is identified under the extension in which $N$ but not $O$ is a cause of $L$ and the second from the extension that $O$ but not $N$ is a cause of $L$.
+The respective identifying formulae are the same under both theories.